freeman-lab/spark-janelia/README.md

 ---

 ### Running Spark
-These scripts automate many of the tasks and configurations needed to start and manage a Spark job.
+These scripts automate many of the tasks required to start and manage a Spark job.

 #### Initial setup
 SSH in to one of Janelia's cluster login nodes (see [Scientific Computing](http://wiki.int.janelia.org/wiki/display/ScientificComputing/Janelia+Compute+Cluster) for more information).